 Wednesdays 6:30-8pm Worship Center

 Students from 7th -12th grade gather each Wednesday to grow and be encouraged.
 The evening includes ice breaker games, teaching, and small groups for processing (led by an adult leader).
 We look forward to meeting your student!
-Facilitated by Taylor & Catherine Housel, Blake & Ally Ottinger, Rachel Haire, and April Brown.
+Facilitated by Taylor & Catherine Housel, Blake & Ally Ottinger, Rachel Haire, and April Vaughn.